 Reload the settings by running:

-Now you can check to see if the setting is effect by running
+Now you can check to see if the setting has applied by running

 echo $JAVA_HOME # should return /usr/lib/jvm/java-7-oracle